emanemair/juice_machine/README.md

-# juice_machine
+# Juice Machine

-A new fruit juice machine has been purchased for the cafeteria, and a program is needed to make the machine function properly.
-The machine dispenses apple juice, orange juice, mango lassi, and fruit punch in recyclable containers.
-In this repository we write a program for the fruit juice machine so that it can be put into operation.
+Welcome to the Juice Machine repository!
+This program is designed to operate a new fruit juice machine in the cafeteria.
+The machine dispenses a variety of delicious beverages, including apple juice, orange juice, mango lassi, and fruit punch, all in recyclable containers.
+With this program, you can easily manage and enjoy your favorite juices hassle-free.

+## Program Features

-## The program should do the following:
+The Juice Machine program provides the following essential functionalities:

-### 1. Show the customer the different products sold by the juice machine.
+1. Display the available juice products to the customer.
-### 2. Let the customer make the selection.
+2. Allow the customer to select their desired juice.
-### 3. Show the customer the cost of the item selected.
+3. Show the cost of the selected item.
-### 4. Accept money from the customer.
+4. Accept payment from the customer.
-### 5. Release the item
+5. Dispense the chosen juice.

-<strong > Input : </strong> The item selection and the cost of the item. <br/>
+**Input:** The customer's item selection and the cost of the item.
-<strong > Output :  </strong> The selected item
+**Output:** The selected juice product.

+## Key Components

-A juice machine has two main components:<strong>  a built-in cash register </strong> and<strong>  several dispensers </strong>  to hold and release the products.
+The Juice Machine consists of two main components: a built-in cash register and multiple dispensers for holding and releasing the juice products.

-<strong> the  properties of a cash register. </strong> <br/>
-&nbsp; &nbsp;  The cash register has some cash on hand, it accepts the amount from the customer, and if the amount deposited is more &nbsp; &nbsp; than the cost of the item, then—if possible—the cash register returns the change.
-&nbsp; &nbsp;For simplicity, we assume that the user deposits at least the amount of money for the &nbsp; &nbsp;product.
-The cash register should also be able to show the juice machine’s owner &nbsp; &nbsp;the amount of money in the register at any given time.
-The following class defines the &nbsp; &nbsp;properties of a cash register. you can find the declration and implementation of cashRegister class in (cash_register.h and imp.cpp)  file  <br/>

-<strong> the  properties of a dispenser. </strong> <br/>
-The dispenser releases the selected item if it is not empty.
-The dispenser functionality :
+### Cash Register

+The cash register is responsible for managing the financial aspect of the juice machine.
+It handles the following tasks:

+- Maintaining a cash balance.
+- Accepting payment from customers.
+- Calculating and returning change if the payment exceeds the item's cost.
+- Providing the current cash balance to the machine's owner.

+You can find the declaration and implementation of the `cashRegister` class in the `cash_register.h` and `imp.cpp` files.

+### Dispenser

+The dispenser is responsible for managing the availability and sale of juice products.
+Its functions include:

-1.show the number of items in the dispenser and the cost of the item.<br/>
+1. Displaying the number of items in the dispenser and the item's cost.
-2. decrease the number of product item once the customer make a sale process
+2. Reducing the quantity of available items after a sale.

- you can find the declration and implementation of dispenserType class in (dispenser_type.h and imp.cpp)  file  <br/>
+You can find the declaration and implementation of the `dispenserType` class in the `dispenser_type.h` and `imp.cpp` files.

- ### the main program
+## How the Program Works

- When the program executes, it must do the following:
+When you run the program, it follows these steps:

-1. Show the selection to the customer.
+1. Displays the available juice products to the customer.
-2. Get the selection.
+2. Waits for the customer to make a selection.
+3. Validates the selection and checks if the corresponding dispenser is not empty.
-3. If the selection is valid and the dispenser corresponding to the selection is not empty, sell the product.
+4. If the selection is valid and there are products available, the program completes the sale.

+Enjoy your freshly squeezed juice with the Juice Machine program!